sagemathinc/cocalc-doc/source/vouchers.rst

     configure payment, number of codes, and code format

 #.
+Under "Pay Now or Invoice Later?" there will be one or more options:

+   * **Pay Now**:Buy the voucher immediately and get a 25% discount.
-Under "Pay Now or Invoice Later?" make the appropriate choice.
-If you are not a reseller, the "Pay Later" option will not be eneabled.
-If you are not a CoCalc admin, the "Admin" option will not be enabled.
+   * **Pay Later.
+Invoice me...**: This option requires you to contact us and become a partner.
+If you are not a reseller, this option will not be enabled.
+   * **Admin**: This option will only be visible if you are a CoCalc administrator.

 #.
 In the blank for "How Many Vouchers?", enter the number of codes you want in the present voucher.